damiant/dust/roadmap.md

 - 🔴 Show history of previously viewed items in the search all area
 - 🟠 Say "Check In" which will store the event or camp in history

-## Calendar Fixes
-- 🔴 Possibly duplicating calendar entries on Android
-- 🔴 Switch to using the Capacitor plugin  https://ebarooni.github.io/capacitor-calendar/
-- 🔴 Sync calendar does not delete events you have removed from favorites

 ## Bugs
 - 🔴💚 Search - if exact the show match - if fuzzy then do not show
 - 🔴 If you closed app on events and were scrolled to a point then see if you can scroll back there